cathor01/Pixiv-Spider/README.md

     * max_page: how many pages the spider will crwal
     * save_star: image with more star number than this will be downloaded
     * save_thumbs: whether to download thumbnail and infomation
+    * save_dir: The folder you want to save the big images(default 'big'), in the dir you set in settings.py

-    Then big images will be downloaded into `the path you defined(default is the root path of project)/origin/big` Images is named in this format: `star_illustrateID_pagenumber.extension`
+    Then big images will be downloaded into `the path you defined(default is the root path of project)/origin/${save_dir}` Images is named in this format: `star_illustrateID_pagenumber.extension`

 3. If you have saved thumbnails, you can generate a preview page in order of star by call: